 RIPE Academic Cooperation Initiative (RACI)

-The goal of RACI is to showcase the work of students (undergraduate or post-graduate) that is relevant to the RIPE community.
-The initiative is coordinated with the RIPE Programme Committee and RIPE Working Group Chairs to allow this research to be presented at a RIPE Meeting, either during plenary/working group sessions or in lightning talks at other designated sessions.
+The initiative is coordinated with the RIPE Programme Committee to allow the RACI attendees to present their research at RIPE Meetings, either during plenary/working group sessions, or in lightning talks at other designated sessions.

 An application form will be posted shortly for candidates wishing to attend the RIPE 70 Meeting in Amsterdam from 11-15 May 2015..